 Fort Benning is inhabited by approximately 345 species of wildlife (personal communication, Swiderek, 2002).
 These include 152 species of birds, 47 species of mammals, 47 species of reptiles, 24 species of amphibians, 67 species of fish, and 8 species of mussels (shellfish) (INRMP, 2001).
-Wildlife has many values including outdoor recreation, aesthetics, environmental monitoring, proper functioning of the ecosystem, provide sources of domestic stock, contributions toward medical knowledge, and many more.
+Wildlife has many values including outdoor recreation, aesthetics, environmental monitoring, ensuring proper function of the ecosystem, providing sources of domestic stock, and many more.